rmcew/Checkers-exercise/README.md

 **Note: This assumes you have python in your environment path**

+All wins will be saved to wins.csv

 ## Running the tests

-To run the test, run checkers-test.py
+To run the automated tests, run checkers-test.py

 ```
 python Checkers-test.py